Accelerated Rehabilitative Disposition (A.R.D.)

 Probation Without Verdict (P.W.V.)

-First time drug offenders within the Commonwealth of Pennsylvania may be eligible for a program known as Probation Without Verdict.
-This program allows for first time non-violent drug offenders to seek drug counseling and therapy along with having their criminal drug charge(s) expunged from their criminal record.
+First-time drug offenders within the Commonwealth of Pennsylvania may be eligible for a program known as Probation Without Verdict.
+This program allows for first-time non-violent drug offenders to seek drug counseling and therapy along with having their criminal drug charge(s) expunged from their criminal record.
 Unlike ARD, you must plead Guilty in order to avail yourself of this disposition.
-However, upon conclusion of the program, your Guilty plea shall not be considered a conviction for any purpose whatsoever.
+However, upon the conclusion of the program, your Guilty plea shall not be considered a conviction for any purpose whatsoever.

 In order to determine if you qualify for the plea of Probation Without Verdict you need to speak with an attorney from AAAL – Allegheny Attorneys At Law, P.C. who will discuss the criteria to this program and if you qualify.